jfrog/artifactory-gradle-plugin/README.md

             // If this plguin constant string is specified the plugin will try to apply all the known publications 'ALL_PUBLICATIONS'
     )

     // (default: false) Skip this task for the project (don't include its artifacts when publishing) skip = true
+    // (default: true) Publish generated artifacts to Artifactory, can be specified as boolean/string publishArtifacts = false
+    // (default: true) Publish generated POM files to Artifactory, can be specified as boolean/string publishPom = false
+    // (default: true) Publish generated Ivy descriptor files to Artifactory, can be specified as boolean/string publishIvy = false
 }
 ```
 #### Defaults - Global task Configurations to apply to all the projects